-The Institute for Critical Technology and Applied Science is one of seven research institutes at Virginia Tech.
-We forge partnerships across disciplinary boundaries that enhance the the university’s ability to embrace ambitious research opportunities in the service of society, and catalyze discovery at the intersections of engineering, the humanities, and the physical, life, and social sciences.
+The Institute for Critical Technology and Applied Science is one of six research institutes at Virginia Tech.
+We forge partnerships across disciplinary boundaries that enhance the university’s ability to embrace ambitious research opportunities in the service of society, and catalyze discovery at the intersections of engineering, the humanities, and the physical, life, and social sciences.

 We foster innovation through

 - investments in seed projects.